 Why is it that every time I am out with customers I end up with something new to blog about?
-Probably because I am insanely curious about each customer as I look to creatively help them to improve their manufacturing processes in their specific business context.
+Probably because I am insanely curious about each customer as I look to creatively help them to improve their manufacturing processes in their business transformation.

 Our customer is a high mix manufacturer, a Tier 1 supplier in the automotive manufacturing industry.
 While some Tier 1 suppliers are extremely large companies in their own right, this company is actually pretty small.
 They supply highly engineered products specific to particular OEM brands and models.

 Their automotive customers sent all their high volume work off-shore, which leaves our poor client scrambling to do more production runs, with lower volume and a wider range of products.

-Many of our customers handle low volume, high mix manufacturing processes.
+Many of our customers handle low volume, high mix manufacturing processes, also called Lean Manufacturing.
 What’s challenging here is that their customers aren’t doing a good job of forecasting.
 (Surprise, surprise!)
 In this case, customer forecasts and firm orders are changing substantially from week to week – often within our customer’s purchasing lead and sometimes within our customer’s contractual lead time.
 In effect, they are being taken advantage of by their much larger customers.

-What’s a little guy to do?Their goal was to reduce lead time as much as possible by developing a highly responsive supply chain to adapt to all these last-minute changes.
+Their goal was to reduce lead time as much as possible by developing a highly responsive supply chain to adapt to all these last-minute changes.
 They decided they could become world-class at new product introductions and rapid changeovers.
 Easy, right?
 Problem solved?
 Not so fast!

 To get the lowest unit price, they had to rely on large, off-shore suppliers.
 While the pricing is great, there are a number of downsides.

 They are getting pressure from their customers to meet their ever-changing demand and pressure from their suppliers to abide by their long lead times and larger batch sizes.
 Since they are a not-so-big company, they have no leverage in either direction.
 They inevitably have too much inventory of the wrong things and a supply chain that is slow to respond.
 This is eating into their profits and causing stress and frustration.

-How did this happen?You can see how they may have gotten there.
+You can see how they may have gotten there.
 Originally, they probably made much of their end-product themselves, using commodity level items.
 Along comes a supplier who can handle some of their manufacturing at a lower unit cost – which sounds like a great deal!
 So they outsource a portion of their manufacturing to the supplier.

 The supplier then gets bought or relocates their own manufacturing overseas, increasing the lead time and minimum order size.
 Since our customer has already eliminated this part of their own manufacturing capabilities, they are locked in to this supplier.